BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/convolution.md

 ```

 To compute ‘perfect’ convolution in the time domain, one requires all function values beforehand.
 This would make real-time processing impossible!
-Therefore, [Convolution](https://doc.sccode.org/Classes/Convolution.html) computes a windowed Fourier transform, i.e., the [Fouier tranform](def-fourier-transform-exp) of a short snipped of the functions (in and the kernel).
+Therefore, [Convolution](https://doc.sccode.org/Classes/Convolution.html) computes a windowed Fourier transform, i.e., the [Fourier transform](def-fourier-transform-exp) of a short snippet of the functions (input and the kernel).
 Based on that, it computes the convolution of those snippets.
 To do so, the unit generator has to fill a buffer of a specific size (twice the number of framesize).
 Before the convolution can start, the buffer has to be filled; therefore, the result is zero at the beginning.
 The larger the buffer, the more expensive the operation gets and the more zeros there are at the beginning.